monswag/SSEncrypt/README.md

-# SSEncrypt
+# crackWall
-Use for Surge

-It's just trying to hold an SSEncrypt.module file for personal use
+SSEncrypt is use for Surge.
+mon_net.conf is use for Kitsunebi.

+All these files for personal use.